opensearch-project/OpenSearch/CONTRIBUTING.md

 The canonical example of this is the ICU analysis plugin.
-It is important for folks who want the fairly language neutral ICU analyzer but the library to implement the analyzer is 11MB so we don't ship it with Elasticsearch by default.
+It is important for folks who want the fairly language neutral ICU analyzer but the library to implement the analyzer is 11MB so we don't ship it with RENAMEME by default.

 Another example is the `discovery-gce` plugin.
 It is *vital* to folks running